AlabamaASRL/asset_asrl/doc/examples/zermelo.rst

 -------------

 You're probably familiar with the standard set of import packages.
-Numpy and ASSET are required, and plotly is just my preferred graphing library.
+Numpy and ASSET are required, and matplotlib is just my preferred graphing library.
 We'll also go ahead and establish the standard shorthand conventions.

 .. code-block:: python